poing/earmark/README.md

 A Laravel package to earmark sequential values in a series and eliminate any gaps in the series when values are `unset`.  *Allowing for values to be reused.*

-For instance, it can be used to fetch the next value (or array of values) to be used in an application.
+It can be used to fetch the next value (or array of values) to be used in an application.

-An example...
+**An example... **

 Reserving the next available phone extension for a user.
 The phone extension can be reserved by the active session, preventing other sessions from obtaining the same value.